Advice On What to Do When You're Suffering From Anxiety, Depression & Agoraphobia

 Taking a Brisk Walk Outside or Taking Vitamin D Supplements

 My only advice to anyone who suffers with mental illness is to never keep it all inside.
 Tell someone, reach out, find a counselor and if it costs too much for a counselor, look into Telehealth and online counseling, which is much less than seeing a therapist face to face.
-BetterHelp has been so incredibly helpful in my time of need.
-Remember, they're all real certified counselors, and they are all human.
-If you do not click with one, change your counselor.
-That's your right.
+This method has been so incredibly helpful in my time of need.